• Skip to main content

 There’s no escaping the fact that thousands of websites get hacked every day.

-Many hacks go by without notice and with the problem rectified before any serious harm is done, while some security breaches hit the world’s largest corporations, creating PR disasters and lengthy periods of downtime.
+Many hacks go by without notice and with the problem rectified before any serious harm is done.
+At the same time, some security breaches hit the world’s largest corporations, creating PR disasters and lengthy periods of downtime.

-If your WordPress website gets hacked, you’ll not only lose an invaluable channel for new business; Google may also remove it entirely from their index.
+If your WordPress website gets hacked, you’ll lose an invaluable channel for new business, and Google may also remove it entirely from its index.

-In this blog post, we’re going to look at seven ways you can do just that.
+This blog post will look at seven ways you can do just that.

 1. Keep your core files up-to-date

-One of the most important things every WordPress website owner should do is ensure that the platform itself is always up-to-date.
+One of the most critical things every WordPress website owner should do is ensure that the platform is always up-to-date.

-WordPress security team and its contributors patch the system at regular intervals in order to combat the newest forms of Cybercrime, security vulnerabilities and zero day exploits.
+WordPress security team and its contributors regularly patch the system to combat the newest forms of Cybercrime, security vulnerabilities, and zero-day exploits.

-If you don’t feel confident leaving your WordPress site to the auto-update mode then we advise to change this setting and consider updating it manually so you can have a better control of the process.
-Actually this is one of the many reasons it pays to have an experienced pair of hands help you with keeping WordPress core files up-to-date.
+If you don’t feel confident leaving your WordPress site to the auto-update mode, we advise you to change this setting and update it manually to control the process better.
+This is one of the many reasons it pays to have an experienced pair of hands help you keep WordPress core files up-to-date.

 2. Get shot or rename the admin user account – now!